Connor Walsh (character): Relationship

 In the third season premiere, "We're Good People Now", Connor asks Annalise to refuse Oliver a job that he is going to ask, saying it would ruin him.
-Annalise agrees and gives her word that she won't hire him.
+Annalise agrees and gives her word that she will not hire him.
 But Oliver reveals to her about Connor's Stanford email and says he can hack her too to check for security vulnerabilities.
 Annalise, afraid that Oliver would find out about Sam, hires him as a technical expert.
 With no other option, Connor agrees with Annalise.
 Later, when he apologizes to Oliver for not taking his feelings into account before applying to Stanford, Oliver feels this is not how healthy relationships work and that he should have been angry instead of apologizing.
 This leads to Oliver breaking up with Connor.
-After Connor wins his first pro bono case, in "There Are Worse Things Than Murder", Connor kisses Oliver and asks to be back together but Oliver doesn't agree.
+After Connor wins his first pro bono case, in "There Are Worse Things Than Murder", Connor kisses Oliver and asks to be back together but Oliver does not agree.
 Heartbroken, Connor packs up and leaves Oliver's apartment to stay at Michaela's for a while.
-Connor goes back to his usual sex escapades with guys from "Humpr" and doesn't make an effort to hide it.
-Oliver, though somewhat hurt, doesn't say anything to him.
+Connor goes back to his usual sex escapades with guys from "Humpr" and does not make an effort to hide it.
+Oliver, though somewhat hurt, does not say anything to him.
 In "Call It Mother's Intuition", Oliver goes on a date with a guy from the internet, named "Thomas" for which Connor confronts him asking why he said he needed to spend some time alone if he is going on dates with other guys.
 Even though Thomas expresses his interest in Oliver, he turns him down after learning Oliver is HIV positive.
 Oliver gets drunk and goes back to Connor where they confess that they miss each other, leading them to have sex and being back together.
 In "No More Blood", Oliver keeps asking Connor about the things that he is hiding which leads to another argument where Oliver calls him "emotionally damaged".
 Connor, once again hurt and heartbroken, goes back to Michaela's apartment and cries saying "I hate him!
 I hate him so much!", breaking a glass table in anger.